 Second, we must describe how banks sell individual assets to return to target leverage.
-We make the simplest assumption that banks sell individual assets so as to keep their exposures constant (so the matrix M does not change between date 1 and date 2).
+We make the simplest assumption that banks sell assets so as to keep their exposures constant in a proportional sense.
+More formally, this means that they sell assets in such a way as to hold the M matrix constant between dates 1 and 2.
 This assumption has been widely used in the mutual fund literature: investor flows have been shown to cause mutual funds to scale up and down their portfolios, but otherwise keep their portfolio weights constant (see Coval and Stafford, 2007, Greenwood and Thesmar, 2011, and Lou, 2011).
-In practice, banks, like mutual funds, may be likely to first sell their liquid assets.
-The constant portfolio assumption simplifies the algebra and the exposition of the model, but it is easy to modify the framework to account for more sophisticated liquidation rules (see below).6
+In practice, banks may first sell their liquid assets.
+The constant portfolio assumption simplifies the algebra and the exposition of the model, but it is easy to modify the framework to account for more sophisticated liquidation rules, which we develop in Section IV F.

-4 In situations where debt overhang is severe, issuing equity dilutes existing shareholders as the gains from the reduction in risk accrue disproportionately to debt holders.
+&lt;sup>4 In situations where debt overhang is severe, issuing equity dilutes existing shareholders as the gains from the reduction in risk accrue disproportionately to debt holders.

-5 Essentially we are treating banks as similar to leveraged exchange traded funds (ETFs), which must readjust to their target leverage at the close of trading each day.
+&lt;sup>5 Essentially we are treating banks as similar to leveraged exchange traded funds (ETFs), which must readjust to their target leverage at the close of trading each day.
 See Greenlaw, Hatzius, Kashyap, and Shin (2008) and Adrian and Shin (2009) for further discussion of this point and related evidence.

-Let φ be the $K \times I$ vector of net asset (dollar) purchases by all banks in period 2.
-Then, if banks keep their portfolios constant, it is easy to show that:
+Let $\phi$ be the $K \times I$ vector of net asset (dollar) purchases by all banks in period 2.
+If banks keep their portfolios constant, then: